arush-gupta/Mirror-Theory/theory.md

 This creates a psychological "open loop" — the mind keeps searching for completion, a final moment where someone will say:
 > “Yes.
 I see you.
 You're valid.
 You matter.
 You were never wrong for being you.”

+Because when a child grows up in an environment where their preferences, feelings, or possessions are not mirrored—seen, celebrated, or protected—they begin to associate value with *what others desire*, not what they desire.
+If others damage, ignore, or override what’s “theirs,” the child internalizes the belief that nothing is truly theirs unless others also want, approve of, or admire it.
+Over time, this erodes a sense of personal ownership.
+The child becomes attuned to external validation, not internal resonance.
+Ownership becomes performative: *“It’s mine if others want it too,”* rather than, *“It’s mine because I love it.”*

 ---

 #### 3. **Mirroring and Power Dynamics**